haugstrup/TournamentUtils/README.md

 #### SlaughterPairing
 Input an array of seeded players and it'll pair the strongest player with the weakest player.
 With 14 players Seed #1 will player Seed #14, Seed #2 will play Seed #13 and so on.
 Returns an associative array with `groups` and `byes`.
 Set `group_size` to `4` to generate four-player groups.
 The bye will always go to the last seed.
 Example in `example/SlaughterPairing`.

+#### RoundRobinPairing
+Input an array of players and it'll provide a RoundRobin pairing where each player plays every opponent once.
+Set the `double` option to true for Double RoundRobing pairings where every player plays each opponent twice.
+Example in `example/RoundRobinPairing`.

 ## More complex pairing classes

 #### SingleEliminationBracket